KO443/Splunk-power-user-lab-Projects/README.md

 8. Additional demonstrations of creating tags and macros in Splunk.

 9. Creating Alerts and Cron scheduled Reports in Splunk.

+10. Creating a Home Dashboard in Splunk with Generated Reports, Managed Tokens, and Interactive Drilldown Panels.

 *********************